 - Take the two 2.5 x 40(ish)-inch strips and place them with right sides together.

 - Line up the edges.

-- Now press the binding in half lengthwise with the wrong sides together.
-The prepared binding should be 1 1/4-inches wide x 82ish-inches long.
+6. Press the binding in half lengthwise with the wrong sides together.
+The prepared binding for the Tic-Tac-Toe board should be 1 1/4-inches wide x 82ish-inches long.